 Since the start of 2018, Morvern Community Woodlands have been investigating if community ownership of Killundine Estate is feasible.
-We will be organising two information-gathering meetings in the near future, in Lochaline Village Hall on Monday 11th November 7:30pm and in Drimnin Village Hall on Tuesday 12th November 7:30pm.
-These meetings will be run by the consultants looking at the feasibility of community purchase of Killundine, Duncan MacPherson, Calum MacLeod and Gordon Gray Stephens, and we’d like to invite members of the community to contribute.
+We have organised two information-gathering meetings, in Lochaline Village Hall on Monday 11th November 7:30pm and in Drimnin Village Hall on Tuesday 12th November 7:30pm.
+These meetings were run by the consultants looking at the feasibility of community purchase of Killundine, Duncan MacPherson, Calum MacLeod and Gordon Gray Stephens, and members of the community have contributed to these.
 A short version of the combined presentations from Duncan, Calum and Gordon is available for download.

 Calum MacLeod will be co-ordinating the gathering of views.
 Please contact him at: email@example.com